Teaching programs for Early Childhood Education (ECE) licensure

 Affordable

-Earn your bachelor's degree and initial licensure virtually
+Earn a bachelor's degree and initial licensure in Early Childhood

 - Accelerated 8-week courses